Jaco Pastorius: Bass of Doom

 Pastorius played a number of Fender Jazz Basses over the years, but the most famous was a 1962 Jazz Bass that he called the Bass of Doom.
-When he was 21, Pastorius acquired the bass, which was modified by removing the frets.
+When he was 21, Pastorius acquired the bass, which was modified by removing the frets giving him a unique sound and vast possibilities.
 It is unclear when the frets were removed, as his recollections varied over the years.
 One story is that he used a common butter knife to remove the frets, and sealed the fretboard with epoxy resin.

+As stated and shown in his instructional video Jaco Pastorius: Modern Electric Bass, Pastorius would frequently replace the neck on his Bass of Doom with a fretted Fender Precision Bass neck for two reasons: 1) Because the strings, RotoSound Swing Bass 66 stainless steel strings, would wear down the fingerboard on his fretless neck, and 2) the larger width of the Precision neck helped him to stretch his fingers.
+He would use the Precision neck for practising and put the fretless neck back on for actual performances.

 In 1986, the bass was repaired by luthiers Kevin Kaufman and Jim Hamilton, after it had been broken into many pieces.
 After the repair Pastorius recorded a session with Mike Stern, then the bass was stolen from a park bench in Manhattan in 1986.
 It was found in a guitar shop in 2006, but the shop owner refused to give it up.
 The Pastorius family enlisted lawyers to help but nearly went bankrupt in 2010.
 Robert Trujillo, bassist for Metallica, considers Pastorius to be one of his heroes, and he felt that the family deserved to have the bass.
 Trujillo helped pay to have it returned to them.
 He has used the instrument to record and perform and is its legal custodian.